eleda77/eleda77.github.io/docs/vocab_list.md

 **postillion** - a person who rides the leading left-hand horse of a team or pair drawing a coach or carriage, especially when there is no coachman

 **prebendary** - an honorary canon; a canon of a cathedral or collegiate church whose income originally came from a prebend

+**prelatical** - of, relating to, constituting, or resembling a prelate or prelacy

 **prestidigator** - a performer who uses tricks and sleight-of-hand to entertain the crowd